| PERSPECTIVES A Mini-Course in

 testing and/or DNA analysis is available for eye, heart, and kidney

+problems.
 I also suggest that we remember

 that Mini-Bulls are wonderful dogs!
 Hardy, healthy, tough-as-nails exteriors